SamaaWagih25/Sentiment-Analysis/README.md

 # Sentiment-Analysis

 This is a simple Sentiment Analysis Task done using Valence Aware Dictionary and Sentiment Reasoner (VADER) which is a rule-based sentiment analysis tool for determining the emotional polarity of a piece of text.
-The analysis is done using the Amazon Fine Food Reviews dataset found on Kaggle and its link is https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews.
+The analysis is done using the Amazon Fine Food Reviews dataset found on Kaggle and its 🔗link🔗 is https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews.

 How VADER works:
 -  The polarity score would return in 3 categories: Positive, Negative, and Neutral.